ab93/monorepo-demo/README.md

 ### data-connector
 Sample library containing tools to connect to external data sources.

-## Explorations/Workflows
+## Workflows
 The **workflows** directory contains the workflows used in the project

-### trainer
+### batch-proc
-Sample project containing runnable notebooks for training a model locally or inside a cluster.
+Sample project containing runnable notebooks for batch training or batch inference locally or inside a cluster.
 It uses the **fraud-ml** library for model training and evaluation, and the **data-connector** library for fetching historical data.

+## Experiments
+The **experiments** directory contains the experiments used in the project, e.g. testing out different model architectures.

-## Service
+## Application/Service
 The **app** directory contains a FastAPI service for serving the model and exposing an API.
 It uses the **fraud-ml** library for model inference, and the **data-connector** library for model loading.